Miguel A. Levario

 Ph.D., University of Texas at Austin

+Levario was named the 2011-2012 Texas Tech Honors College Faculty Member of the Year.
 In 2011, Texas Tech University awarded Levario with the Scholars Incentive Award.
-In 2010, Levario was honored with the President’s Excellence in Diversity and Equity Award.
+In 2010, Levario was honored with the President's Excellence in Diversity and Equity Award.
 He was also nominated for this award in 2009.
 In 2009, Levario was awarded the Marlene Nathan Meyerson Fellowship by the Harry Ransom Center at the University of Texas at Austin.
+Since 2019, Levario has served as the program coordinator for Mexican American & Latina/o Studies.

 As historian Miguel Antonio Levario explains in this timely book, current tensions and controversy over immigration and law enforcement issues centered on the US-Mexico border are only the latest evidence of a long-standing atmosphere of uncertainty and mistrust plaguing this region.
 Militarizing the Border: When Mexicans Became the Enemy, focusing on El Paso and its environs, examines the history of the relationship among law enforcement, military, civil, and political institutions, and local communities.
 In the years between 1895 and 1940, West Texas experienced intense militarization efforts by local, state, and federal authorities responding to both local and international circumstances.
 El Paso's “Mexicanization” in the early decades of the twentieth century contributed to strong racial tensions between the region's Anglo population and newly arrived Mexicans.
 Anglos and Mexicans alike turned to violence in order to deal with a racial situation rapidly spinning out of control.